danielhatton/eights/README.md

 # Description

-File `eights.py` is a Python module intended for use with the open-source 3D computer-aided design package FreeCAD [@a:1:FVU].
-The module automates the construction of a page of 2D axonometric drawings in first angle projection, in a style consistent (to the best of the module author's ability) with the BS 8888:2011 standard [@a:2011:TPD].
+File `eights.py` is a Python module intended for use with the open-source 3D computer-aided design package FreeCAD (FreeCAD version 0.15 user manual, n.d.).
+The module automates the construction of a page of 2D axonometric drawings in first angle projection, in a style consistent (to the best of the module author's ability) with the BS 8888:2011 standard (Technical product documentation and specification BS 8888, 2011).

 # Statement of need

-The creative process behind detailed engineering design now typically takes place in 3D CAD packages [@Quintana:2010:WMB].
+The creative process behind detailed engineering design now typically takes place in 3D CAD packages (Quintana et al., 2010).
 However, for this creative process actually to lead to an embodiment of the design being manufactured, this creative process must be followed by communication of the content of the design to a manufacturing facility.
-There are two necessary requirements for success: firstly, the communication must include information on all those aspects of the design that are necessary to complete manufacture, and to verify by inspection that the completed, manufactured artefact matches the design [@Quintana:2010:WMB]; secondly, the communication must be in a well-defined (usually graphical) language, so that it can be understood at the manufacturing facility in a way that permits successful manufacturing and inspection [@Quintana:2010:WMB;
+There are two necessary requirements for success: firstly, the communication must include information on all those aspects of the design that are necessary to complete manufacture, and to verify by inspection that the completed, manufactured artefact matches the design (Quintana et al., 2010); secondly, the communication must be in a well-defined (usually graphical) language, so that it can be understood at the manufacturing facility in a way that permits successful manufacturing and inspection (Quintana et al., 2010;
-@Dobelis:2018:ICD].
-The drive to meet both of these requirements has led to the development of published standards for design communication [@Dobelis:2018:ICD], of which BS 8888:2011 [@a:2011:TPD] is one.
-These standards are in a very advanced state of maturity for 2D engineering drawings, but despite efforts in recent years to develop similar standards for 3D models, the standards for 3D models remain somewhat less mature [@Quintana:2010:WMB].
-As a result, 2D drawings remain a crucial medium for communication of design information to manufacturing facilities, and possessing the capability for automated generation of standards-compliant 2D drawings from a 3D model is an important criterion by which the technical quality of 3D CAD software packages is assessed [@Kannan:2008:MCD; @Hughes:2013:CW].
-Hence, by automating the process of producing certain standards-compliant 2D drawings, the eights module offers the opportunity for the FreeCAD CAD package [@a:1:FVU] to be more favourably assessed against this criterion in future.
+Dobelis et al., 2018).
+The drive to meet both of these requirements has led to the development of published standards for design communication (Dobelis et al., 2018), of which BS 8888:2011 (Technical product documentation and specification BS 8888, 2011) is one.
+These standards are in a very advanced state of maturity for 2D engineering drawings, but despite efforts in recent years to develop similar standards for 3D models, the standards for 3D models remain somewhat less mature (Quintana et al., 2010).
+As a result, 2D drawings remain a crucial medium for communication of design information to manufacturing facilities, and possessing the capability for automated generation of standards-compliant 2D drawings from a 3D model is an important criterion by which the technical quality of 3D CAD software packages is assessed (Kannan & Vinay, 2008; Hughes, 2013).
+Hence, by automating the process of producing certain standards-compliant 2D drawings, the eights module offers the opportunity for the FreeCAD CAD package (FreeCAD version 0.15 user manual, n.d.) to be more favourably assessed against this criterion in future.

-One automated tool, for generating 2D drawings in first angle projection from a 3D model in FreeCAD, already exists: the FreeCAD Automatic Drawing Macro [@a:2016:ADM].
+One automated tool, for generating 2D drawings in first angle projection from a 3D model in FreeCAD, already exists: the FreeCAD Automatic Drawing Macro (Macro Automatic Drawing, 2016).
 A full analysis of the relative advantages and disadvantages of the Automatic Drawing Macro, and the eights module announced here, can be found in the "Comparison and contrast with other software of similar purpose" section of this documentation file.
 For the purposes of this statement of need, it is sufficient to mention two of the relative disadvantages of the Automatic Drawing Macro:

 * the Automatic Drawing Macro does not attempt to comply with BS 8888 as regards the format of the drawing sheet and its title block;